ragsanaa/all-trips-plugin/CONSENT_SYSTEM_README.md

 - **Skip**: Sets `wetravel_consent_given` to `false`, `wetravel_consent_type` to `skipped`
 - Both actions set a timestamp and remove the activation notice

-### 5. Settings Page Integration
+### 5. Consent Management

-After consent:
+After initial consent:

-- A dismissible message appears on the settings page
+- Users can manage their consent preferences through the Instructions/Privacy page
-- Simple consent management links appear below the main settings
+- Opt-in and opt-out options are available in the privacy section
-- Users can opt in/out anytime with direct links
+- Users can change their consent status anytime
-- Clean, minimal interface without complex forms
+- Clean, minimal interface integrated with existing admin pages

 ### 6. Plugin Uninstallation